faddalibrahim/data-structures-cpp-java-python-js/array/README.md

    - all methods are synchronized (only a single thread can access that method)
 2. ArrayList
    - grows by 50% of its size when it gets full size

+With Linkedlists, we don't have to know ahead of time how many items we need to add/remove.
+Linkedlists inherently grow and shrink dynamically.
+Nevertheless, they have their shortcomings as well.